 - Cut the slightly cooled biscotti diagonally in 1 inch slices.
 Transfer the slices back onto the prepared baking sheet (you will probably need a second sheet to fit them all).
 Bake for 8 minutes, flip, and then bake for 8 minutes longer.
 Transfer to a wire rack to cool before dipping in chocolate.

 - In a small microwave-safe bowl, melt the chocolate for 45-60 seconds, stirring in 15 second increments, until the chocolate is smooth.
 Dip one end of the biscotti in the chocolate or spread on both sides with the back of a spoon.
-Transfer to a lined baking sheet and sprinkle with additional almonds or slightly-dried out orange zest (see recipe notes).
+(TIP: If the chocolate is too thick for dipping, it may be thinned out with 1/2-1 tsp oil or rewarm slightly in the microwave.)
+Transfer to a lined baking sheet and sprinkle with additional almonds or slightly-dried out orange zest (see recipe notes).1 cup semi-sweet chocolate chips

 - Let the dipped biscotti sit at room temperature for 30-60 minutes for the chocolate to harden before storing or serving.